chrislzm/BackInStock/NotificationService/README.md

 3. Emailing customers for any product variants that are back in stock
 4. Updating the database that the notification has been sent

-Example notification email (email template is included and fully customizable):
+Example notification email (template is included and fully customizable):

 ![Example Email Notification](doc/sample.png "Sample Email Notification")